Steven D. Garner First

-Mesenchymal Stem Cells (MSC) are easily obtained from many tissues of the body in the bedside clinical setting and are poised to revolutionize how veterinary medicine is practiced.
+Mesenchymal Stem Cells (MSC) in dogs are easily obtained from many tissues of the body in the bedside clinical setting and are poised to revolutionize how veterinary medicine is practiced.
 MSC are a powerful, safe and effective mode of regenerative therapy that has exploded on the scene of medicine.
 This clinical report is designed to give the clinical practitioner a working vocabulary and knowledge of this new mode of therapy.

 Stem cell science has evolved rapidly creating its own language and methods along the way.
 As such, stem cell literature can be daunting even to the most up to date scientist.
 Mesenchymal stem cells of bone marrow origin have been used for therapy since the first trials in humans in 1995, nevertheless, adipose derived stem cells such as those used in many clinical applications today were not discovered until 2001 .
 The past 15 years have had huge advances in knowledge of the therapeutic advantages that stem cell therapy offers.
 This brief description hopes to bring the medical professional up to speed in the opportunities offered by stem cell therapy.
 Mesenchymal Stem Cells can be derived from many tissues including bone marrow, adipose tissue, umbilical cord, blood, nasal tissue, tooth pulp and even urine.
 Mesenchymal Stem Cells or Multipotent Stromal Cells, (MSCs) are a group of fibroblast-like self-renewing, non-hematopoietic, multipotent progenitor cells, and are ontogenically derived from the embryonic layer of the mesoderm.

 Identification of MSCs